 But if you don’t have a product idea—keep searching until you do.

 Finding product ideas can be tricky, especially if you’re looking for a product idea that’s worth getting manufactured.
-In this case, you’re going to need a product idea that’s innovative or unique, or at least somewhat exclusive to your brand, to make the product development process worth it.
+In this case, you’re going to need a product idea that’s innovative or unique, or at least somewhat exclusive to your brand, to make the product design process worth it.
 After all, if you can just purchase the product from a manufacturer or wholesaler already, why wouldn’t you do that instead?

 We have a few blog posts dedicated to helping you find product ideas, so start here if you need inspiration: